-The wolf has naturally recolonised the Alpes in the last decades.
+The wolf has naturally recolonised the Alps in the last decades.
 But the wolf’s precense in a densly inhabited and used region, such as Central Europe, arises conflicts.
 Particularly, livestock owners and hunters oppose the comeback of the wolf.
-Many wolf opponents keep raising the argument of a high rate of hybridisation as a reason to shoot wolves.
+Many wolf opponents keep raising the argument of a high rate of crossbreeding, often falsely named hybridisation as a reason to shoot wolves.
 However, Swiss scientists came to the result that the dog introgression in the Swiss wolf population is very limited.
-This result debunks the argument that hybridisation would be a problem in the alpine wolf population.
+This result debunks the argument that crossbreeding would be a problem in the alpine wolf population.

-Please also read: Wolf hybrids, friends or foe?
+Please also read: Wolf crossbreds, friends or foe?

 Swiss scientists debunk rumour of wide-spread hybridisation